 | Renewal posture | Bundled with platform | Independent | Independent vendors have less leverage |

 Recovery point objective is the snapshot interval.
 Daily is the default.
 Hourly is achievable but expensive.
-The buyer side question is what the business actually needs, not what the platform supports.
+The question is what the business actually needs, not what the platform supports, as the Salesforce documentation sets out.

 The Salesforce account team frames the conversation on data volume.
 The buyer side counter is to frame it on retention window.
 A ninety day retention is the default.
 A thirty day retention is enough for most compliance frameworks.

-Ninety days is the default.
+Ninety days is the common default.
 Thirty days is enough for most compliance frameworks.
-Buyer side discipline is to size the window to actual requirements.
+Buyer side discipline is to size the window to the actual requirement, not the vendor default.

 Yes, but priced separately by size.
 Big objects are often excluded by default.
-Confirm scope explicitly in the proposal.
+Confirm scope explicitly in the proposal before you sign.

 Quarterly partial restore.
 Annual full restore.
-Plus a validation pass after every major release.
+Plus a validation pass after every major release, so the recovery posture is proven, not assumed.

 Yes.
 Pre paid restore events should be in the deal.
 The unit cost of an unplanned restore is materially higher than the negotiated rate.

 Sandbox backup is typically out of scope.
-Confirm the production and sandbox split explicitly.
+Confirm the production and sandbox split explicitly so there is no gap and no surprise line.

 Salesforce renewal benchmarks, the CRM and Data Cloud license shape, the Agentforce credit conversation, and the buyer side moves across the Salesforce estate.